Ross Shafer

-Ross Alan Shafer (born December 10, 1954) is an American comedian, network television host, and motivational and leadership speaker/consultant.
-He has authored nine business books, won a stand-up comedy competition, and earned six Emmys as a network talk and game show host.
+Ross Alan Shafer (born December 10, 1954) is an American comedian, network television host, motivational and leadership speaker and consultant.
+He has authored nine business books, and earned six Emmy Awards as a network talk and game show host.

 Biography

 Born in McMinnville, Oregon, Shafer graduated from Federal Way High School in Federal Way, Washington.
 As a high school All-Conference football player, he received a scholarship to play linebacker for the University of Puget Sound in Tacoma, Washington, where he earned a business marketing degree.

-Shafer said of his early life, "I had trouble finding anything that I was passionate about, or that made me happy."
+Shafer said, "I had trouble finding anything that I was passionate about, or that made me happy."
 He then opened a "combination pet and stereo store".
-His first foray into acting came in the form of a community play; afterward, he tried out for a stand-up comedy competition.
+His first acting came in the form of a community play; afterward, he tried out for a stand-up comedy competition.

 From 1984 to 1989, Shafer hosted the local Seattle-based talk and comedy show, Almost Live!, and also hosted Fox's late night talk show, The Late Show.

+In 1985, Shafer spearheaded an effort to replace Washington, My Home by Helen Davis with Louie Louie as Washington's official state song.

-In the 1986-1987 season, Shafer hosted the Canadian game show “Love Me Love Me Not (game show)” that also aired in the United States on the USA Network but was not a hit and ended after one full season of 130 episodes.
+In the 1986–1987 season, Shafer hosted the Canadian game show Love Me Love Me Not.
+It also aired in the United States on the USA Network and ended after one season of 130 episodes.

 From 1990 to 1991, Shafer hosted a short-lived revival of Match Game on ABC.

-Ross works as a keynote speaker and leadership coach in the areas of market share growth, customer friction, and workforce motivator.
-He coaches leaders and teams on how to cross-pollinate innovative ideas about emerging trends, shifting buying habits, and the motivation of work forces during mergers and acquisitions.
-His clients include Ace Hardware, Aflac, and Hard Rock Cafe.
-Ross also authored a cooking book, Cook-Like-A-Stud.
+Shafer works as a keynote speaker and leadership coach in the areas of market share growth, customer friction, and workforce motivator.